-Evolution of the “Job Gap” and Possible Scenarios for Growth
+Evolution of the “Jobs Gap” and Possible Scenarios for Growth

-As of the end of February 2014, our nation faces a jobs gap of 7.5 million jobs.
+Each month, The Hamilton Project examines the “jobs gap,” which is the number of jobs that the U.S. economy needs to create in order to return to pre-recession employment levels while also absorbing the people who enter the potential labor force each month.
+As of the end of October 2014, our nation faces a jobs gap of 5.2 million jobs.
 This chart shows how the jobs gap has evolved since the start of the Great Recession in December 2007, and how long it will take to close under different assumptions for job growth.
-If the economy adds about 208,000 jobs per month, which was the average monthly rate for the best year of job creation in the 2000s, then it will take until September 2018 to close the jobs gap.
-Given a more optimistic rate of 321,000 jobs per month, which was the average monthly rate of the best year of job creation in the 1990s, the economy will reach pre-recession employment levels by September 2016.
+The solid line shows the net number of jobs lost since the Great Recession began.
+The broken lines track how long it will take to close the jobs gap under alternative assumptions about the rate of job creation going forward.
+If the economy adds about 179,000 jobs per month, which is the average monthly rate of growth since the jobs recovery began in March 2010, then it will take until April 2018 to close the jobs gap.
+Given a more optimistic rate of 220,000 jobs per month, which is the average monthly rate of job creation over the last 12 months, the economy will reach pre-recession employment levels by June 2017.

 Use our Jobs Gap Calculator to estimate different scenarios of job growth.